bitbrain/godot-gamejam/README.md

 - [GameDevLondon Summer Jam](https://itch.io/jam/game-dev-london-summer-jam-2021)
 - [Godot Wild Jam](https://itch.io/jam/godot-wild-jam-49)

+# 🎮 Getting started!

+1. Click `Use this template` in Github
+2. Open the project in Godot 4
+3. Customize it to your needs (see next section)

 # 🧱 Customization

 This project is built to be as generic as possible and it can be fully adjusted to your needs.